 One week before your GMAT

-Take no more than one or two full length CATs during the week leading up to the GMAT.
-If you do take any full length practice tests, try and replicate the routine you will have for the day of your real GMAT.
+Take no more than one or two full-length CATs during the week leading up to the GMAT.
+If you do take any full-length practice tests, try and replicate the routine you will have for the day of your real GMAT.
 For this week, try to have some un-worked practice questions that you can practice with.
 Timed practice is really important at this point because you want your mind and body to be used to the pace of the test.
-Try working some drills in which you give yourself two minutes to answer each question or ten minutes to answer five.
+Try working on some drills in which you give yourself two minutes to answer each question or ten minutes to answer five.
 It’s really important to make sure you’re putting the same effort into reviewing your work and not just doing more and more questions.

 - DO Stay healthy.
 Make sure you exercise, eat well, and get lots and lots of sleep.

 - DO Get a massage.
 If you can, try and get one two or three days before the test, but not the day before.